Brief Description of the Development of

 Tongan Youth Trust (To’utupu Tonga Trust) deliberately means ‘passion for young people’.
 The concepts firstly hatched in 1994 when I was at Auckland University and Trinity Theological College.
 The drive is to develop independently innovative models on assisting young people conferring to their needs and struggles.
-It was importantly associated with theological values of practicality and non-judgemental of young people no matter what contexts.
+It was importantly associated with theological values of practicality and non-judgmental of young people no matter what contexts.
 I then shared this vision with friends and fortunately I received great support and inspiration.

-In 1995, I began to prepare and deliver plans and practised small community works.
+In 1995, I began to prepare and deliver plans and practice small community works.
 In a small room at Epsom Methodist Church, it all began from scratch with no financial resources.
 I considered that little room as the very first office of the To’utupu Tonga Trust/Tongan Youth Trust.
 In 1996, my colleague; Seneti Fiusati graduated from University of Auckland and Trinity Theological College and joined me in developing programmes for the Trust.

 In 1997, the group was registered as a Charitable Trust in the name To’utupu Tonga Trust.
 It is also known now as the Tongan Youth Trust.
 The solicitor/lawyer who supported me in developing the deed and legal registration was Mataitini Fotu.
 The signatories and acting as the very first Board members were Jennifer Schaaf, Yvette Guttenbeil and myself; Ikilifi Pope.

 Conceptions Behind the Establishment of Tongan Youth Trust